-- Flexible ducts may be cut to the required length and spliced with sheet metal sleeves and clamps.
+- Flexible ducts can be connected to the corresponding fittings with the clamps provided with the ducts.
+See Figure 9 (page 12).
+NOTE: To prevent a loss in cooling capacity, make sure all connections are tight. - The flexible ducts may be cut to the required length, see instructions packed with duct.
 Keep all ducts as short and straight as possible.
-Avoid sharp bends.
-Please follow all instructions packed with duct. - Flexible ducts can be secured to the corresponding fittings with the clamps provided with the ducts.
-NOTE: To prevent a loss in cooling capacity, make sure all connections are tight. - Ducts may be spliced with sheet metal sleeves and clamps. - After the inner duct is connected to the proper fitting, the insulation and plastic sleeve should be pulled over the connection and clamped. - Homes with multiple supply ducts (or special applications), a Y fitting is available to divide the supply air so it can be ducted to different areas of the home for more efficient cooling.
+Avoid sharp bends. - Ducts may be spliced with sheet metal sleeves and clamps. - After the inner duct is connected to the proper fitting, the insulation and plastic sleeve should be pulled over the connection and clamped. - Homes with multiple supply ducts (or special applications), a Y fitting is available to divide the supply air so it can be ducted to different areas of the home for more efficient cooling.
 NOTE: For maximum performance, insulate the Y fitting.